Office of Business Development

 Under AB 1X 26, the Agency can only make payments that are on the approved Enforceable Obligation Payment Schedule (EOPS) and the Recognized Obligation Payment Schedule (ROPS).

-Economic Development provides staff support to the following boards, committees, task forces:
+The Office of Business Development provides staff support to the following boards, committees, and task forces:

 The Economic Development Committee (EDC) is a City Council subcommittee assigned to offer input on projects that impact the City's economic development.The committee meets the 2nd Monday of each month at 5:00 PM on the 4th floor of City Hall.

 Downtown Economic Development Committee (DTEDC) is a City Council subcommittee assigned to work with the downtown businesses on issues that deal directly with downtown Huntington Beach.
-The committee, comprised of downtown business owners, city staff, and City Council Members, meets the 3rd Friday of each month 9:00 AM in Room B-8 of City Hall.
+The committee, comprised of downtown business owners, city staff, and City Council Members, meets the 4th Monday of each month at 5:00 PM in Room B-8 of City Hall.

 The Southeast Area Committee is a City Council subcommittee that focuses on the various issues surrounding the Southeast area of the City.The committee meets every other month on the third Tuesday of the month at 4:30 pm at City Hall.
 To be added to the e-mail list to receive agendas, send your request to RMedel@surfcity-hb.org or click here for latest agenda.